chrisbjohannsen/Resume/resume.md

 ## Summary

-I'm a pragmatic solutions developer with backgrounds in Microsoft .Net and Java/Kotlin web services and apis, middle-tier apis, database access and Javascript single page applications.
+I'm a pragmatic solutions developer with backgrounds in Microsoft .Net and JVM web services and apis, middle-tier apis, database access and Javascript single page applications.
 My primary focus for the past several years has been RESTful web api development in both .Net and JVM based technologies,